boxed/mutmut/README.md

 will lead to many tests that fail which are hard to understand how they relate to the function with the change.

-You can configure mutmut to only count a test as being relevant for a function if the stack depth from the test to the function is below some limit.
+You can configure nootnoot to only count a test as being relevant for a function if the stack depth from the test to the function is below some limit.
 In your `setup.cfg` add: